 - 1. Investment return: 7.00% per year, compounded annually, composed of an assumed 2.50% inflation rate and a 4.50% net real rate of return.
 This rate represents the assumed return, net of all investment and administrative expenses. - 2.
 Salary increase rate: Salaries are assumed to increase at the rate of 2.75% per year. - Salary increases are assumed to occur once a year, on July 1.
 Therefore the pay used for the period between the valuation date and the first anniversary of the valuation date is equal to the reported pay for the prior year, increased by the salary increase assumption. - 3.
-Payroll growth rate: In the amortization of the unfunded frozen liability, payroll is assumed to increase 2.75% per year.
+Payroll growth rate: In the amortization of the unfunded liability, payroll is assumed to increase 2.50% per year.
 This assumption includes no allowance for future membership growth. - 4.
-Post-retirement Benefit Increase: Post-retirement benefit increases are assumed to be 2.10%, per annum, while the plan has a funding level that exceeds 80%; however, an interim COLA will be granted in four-year intervals while the COLA is suspended.
-The second such COLA was applicable in Calendar Year 2021.
-In the original RIRSA legislation, the COLAs suspended through 2027 were advance recognized due to the funding level of the plans; and all subsequent valuations have continued to reference this same timeframe.
+Post-retirement Benefit Increase: Post-retirement benefit increases are assumed to be 2.10%, per annum while the plan has a funding level that exceeds 80%; however, an interim adjustment equal to 25% of the total increase will be granted while the plan remains less than 80% funded.
+In the original RIRSA legislation it was assumed that the benefit adjustments would be suspended until 2027 and all subsequent valuations have continued to reference this same timeframe.
 The actual amount of the COLA is determined based on 50% of the plan's five-year average investment rate of return minus 5.00% which will range from zero to 4.0%, and 50% of the lesser of 3% or last year's CPI-U increase for a total maximum increase of 3.50%.